sheldyso/sheldyso.github.io/index.md

 ### Semester 1 - Clay Pigeon Shooting Simulation ( Unity,  C# )

 For this assignment, the goal was to program projectile motion using SUVAT equations and interception calculations to create projectiles which would be targeted by a main cannon.
-I had to create my own classes to be used instead of the proprietary Unity classes which would include their own Dot product, Cross Product, Magnitude, .
+I had to create my own classes to be used instead of the proprietary Unity classes which would include their own Dot product, Cross Product, Magnitude, Rotation and Vector Conversion functions.

 ### Semester 2 -